Menu

 Key Notes for Mara Entrance Fee

-Always ensure your tour operator provides transparent details about the Mara entrance fee and check if any additional charges apply for activities such as hot air ballooning, conservancy visits, or night drives.
+Always ensure your tour operator provides transparent details about the Mara entrance fee.
+Also, check if any additional charges apply for activities such as hot air ballooning, conservancy visits, or night drives.
+By paying the Mara Entrance Fee, you are not only gaining access to world-class wildlife viewing.
+You are also contributing to the long-term preservation of one of Earth’s most iconic natural treasures.